 - FTLD-tau (MAPT mutations): neuronal (Pick bodies) and glial cytoplasmic inclusions, NFT-like structures.

-- FTLD-TDP (GRN mutations and C9ORF72 expansions): tau-negative, alpha-synuclein-negative cytoplasmic and intranuclear inclusions of ubiquitinated TAR DNA-Binding protein 43 (TDP-43) in neurons and glial cells
+- FTLD-TDP (GRN mutations and C9ORF72 expansions): tau-negative, alpha-synuclein-negative cytoplasmic and intranuclear inclusions of ubiquitinated TAR DNA-Binding protein 43 (TDP-43) in neurons and glial cells.
+C9ORF72 localizes in lysosomes and regulates autophagic function.

 - FTLD-FUS (mutations of FUS): neuronal cytoplasmic and intranuclear inclusions containing fused sarcoma protein (FUS).